Cereal For Brekkie Report

 - Australian adults and children who ate breakfast cereal were more likely to meet nutrient targets and had significantly higher intakes of fibre, iron, calcium, folate and magnesium, as well as lower intakes of sodium;

-- adult cereal eaters had slimmer waists and were more likely to be a healthy weight;
+- Adult breakfast cereal eaters had slimmer waists and were more likely to be a healthy weight;

 Download the summary report here.

-Access the scientific report on children’s data here.
+Access the published scientific report on children’s data here.

 Download the infographics here.